 Alternative 2 proposes to relocate the fee station to a new area west of the historic ranger station and make improvements to parking and pull-out areas near the new fee station.
 A new service road would be constructed and Warner Valley Road would be restored.
 The existing day use parking area would be relocated to the lower campground.
 Various campground improvement projects are proposed for the upper campground.
 Within Drakesbad Guest Ranch, employee housing will be relocated outside of the historic district, combined with added facilities.
 The current bathhouse and pool will be renovated and parking areas within Drakesbad Guest Ranch will be redesigned.
-Also under this alternative, Drakesbad Meadow will be returned to its natural fen ecology through the filling of man-made features and the dam for Dream Lake would be removed, also returning this area to its natural condition.
+Also under this alternative, Drakesbad Meadow will be returned to its natural fen ecology through the filling of man-made features.
+Both the Dream Lake Dam and the materials that make up the dam would be removed, also returning this area to its natural condition.

-Several archaeological resources that are vulnerable to adverse impact have been identified within areas subjected to proposed actions related to Alternative 2 (White, 2001).
+Several archaeological resources may be adversely affected by proposed actions related to Alternative 2 (White, 2001).
 In particular, archaeological resources identified by G. White in the ranger station area, the Warner Valley campground area, the day use area, the central Drakesbad area, upper Drakesbad area, and the Dream Lake Dam area, are at risk.
 Likewise, the possibility exists for the inadvertent discovery and impacts to previously unidentified archaeological resources encountered during the implementation of proposed alternative activities.
 Under Alternative 2, the park would continue to protect and maintain all known archaeological sites.
 Degradation of archaeological sites could occur due to grading, trenching, clearing, road construction, the restoration of Drakesbad Meadow and Dream Lake to a natural environment, as well as other proposed activities.
 In 2000, an archaeological investigation was completed for the Drakesbad Guest Ranch area by the Archaeological Research Program, Department of Anthropology, California State University, Chico (White, 2001).
 Thirty-three isolated archaeological finds were recorded and 36 archaeological sites were studied, 20 of which represented previously recorded resources.
-The documented prehistoric and historicperiod presence in the Warner Valley and Drakesbad Guest Ranch areas indicates an increased likelihood for the discovery of archaeological resources.
+The documented prehistoric and historic-period presence in the Warner Valley and Drakesbad Guest Ranch areas indicates an increased likelihood for the discovery of archaeological resources.
 Without mitigation, these resources could be subject to damage and loss of information.
 National Park Service standard mitigation procedures will be followed to address these impacts (see Section 4.11).